elasticdog/elasticdog-com/content/GrapheneOS Privacy-Focused Setup Guide.md

 - Pause the history settings for Web & App Activity, Timeline, and YouTube History.
 - Turn off all personalized ads.
 - Restrict personal profile visibility and disable unnecessary location sharing.
-- Review and remove any unnecessary connected apps or services.
+- Review and remove any unnecessary connected apps or services (this list is usually empty on a new account).
 - Unsubscribe from Google service newsletters and product-tip emails.

 ## App Installation Precedence

 Below is the recommended source hierarchy to follow when installing apps, ordered by trust level.

-1. App Store (GrapheneOS)
+1. **Vanadium** (web access)
+  - Use when the service works well in a browser.
+  - Websites run inside Vanadium's hardened sandbox and generally expose far less data and attack surface than installing a dedicated app.
+  - Prefer browser access over app installations whenever practical.
+2. **App Store** (GrapheneOS)
   - Use for system apps and core security components.
   - These apps are built and signed by the project and receive updates fastest.

-1. Accrescent
+3. **Accrescent**
   - Use for security-audited, reproducibly built third-party apps.
   - Choose this source whenever the desired app is available here.

-1. Google Play Store
+4. **Google Play Store**
 - Use when applications require:
   - Google Play Services APIs
   - Firebase Cloud Messaging (FCM) push notifications
   - commercial ecosystem availability
 - Apps run inside GrapheneOS's compatibility layer and cannot gain privileged access.

-1. Obtainium
+5. **Obtainium**
   - Use only when the app is unavailable from the sources above.
   - Tracks upstream project releases from GitHub, GitLab, F-Droid repos, etc.
   - Verify APK signing keys via _AppVerifier_ when possible.

+This guide intentionally excludes F-Droid and Aurora Store because their distribution models do not align with GrapheneOS's security assumptions.

 ### Install Obtainium